-ARC Training Complaints and Appeals Policy and Procedure
+Complaints and Appeals Policy and Procedure

 Purpose

 This policy and procedure outlines the management process undertaken by ARC Training for receiving and responding to complaints or appeals in a timely, fair and transparent manner.

 Scope

 This policy applies to students, members of the public affected by the actions of ARC Training, staff of ARC Training and any third parties acting on behalf of ARC Training.